cheesypoofs/foundation-5-coda-2-clips/README.md

 -Download or clone this repository.

--Open coda and open the right side menu.
+-Open Coda then open the right side menu.

 -Click on the home icon and find the Clips menu.

--Right click the right side menu and choose import clips.
+-Click the gear icon on the bottom of the right side menu or right click the right side menu and choose import clips.

 -Navigate to the Foundation.clips file and choose import.